cvat-ai/cvat/site/content/en/docs/enterprise/immediate-feedback.md

 > Immediate feedback has a default timeout of 20 seconds.
 Feedback may be unavailable for large jobs or when there are too many immediate feedback requests.
+In this case annotators do not see any feedback dialogs.

 > The number of attempts does not decrease for staff members who have access to a job with ground truth annotations.